 There are visual accommodations, hearing accommodations, dyslexia/dysgraphia/dyscalculia/reading accommodations, mobility accommodations, and speech/communication accommodations.

-This is a screenshot of the Twitter page of Intuit User Research group.
-You see here that each tweet is about a particular study.
-Some tweets include important details like the payment and location.
+They have several old tweets mentioning jobs with payment details.
 One study for those who live in San Diego offered $300 while another study held at Intuit’s Mountain View office gave $75 to participants.

 These are all old tweets from Intuit User Research, so all the study links are no longer working.

 If you remain on Twitter to search about Intuit’s UX testing, you might come across a tweet that will direct you to a webpage where a study conducted over WebEx (that involved Shopify users) received a $100 Visa Card for their participation.

 I use the internet as a tool to make money from home while homeschooling and taking care of my family.